sacsachin789/game/README.md

 1. <a href="cython.org">cython</a>

 <a href="http://docs.cython.org/src/quickstart/install.html">Check installation guide</a>

-    Download latest release from <a href="cython.org">.Unpack the tarball or zip file, enter the directory, and then run:
+    Download latest release from <a href="cython.org">cython.org</a>

+    Unpack the tarball or zip file, enter the directory, and then run:

     python setup.py install